UniTime/unitime-doc/edit-instructor-attribute-types.md

 ## Screen Description

 The Edit Instructor Attribute Types page can be used to create, modify, or delete existing instructor attribute types using a single page.
 Instructor attribute types are used to categorize instructor attributes.
 The user needs to have Instructor Attribute Type Edit permission to be able to edit attribute types.
-See [Instructor Attribute Types](instructor-attribute-types) for more details.
+See [Instructor Attribute Types](instructor-attribute-types) for more detail.

 ![Edit Instructor Attribute Types](images/edit-instructor-attribute-types-1.png){:class='screenshot'}